urbit/urbit.org-reloaded/content/docs/hoon/guides/strings.md

 There are a good deal more text manipulation functions than are discussed here.
 See the [Further Reading](#further-reading) section for details.

-## text atoms
+## `tape`s vs. text atoms

+As mentioned, urbit mainly deals with two kinds of strings: `tape`s and `cord`/`knot`/`term`s.
+The former is a list of individual UTF-8 characters.
+The latter three encode UTF-8 strings in a single atom.

+Cords may contain any UTF-8 characters, while `knot`s and `term`s only allow a smaller subset.
+Each of these are discussed below in the [Text atoms](#text-atoms) section.

+Text atoms like `cord`s are more efficient to store and move around.
+They are also more efficient to manipulate with simple bitwise operations.
+Their downside is that UTF-8 characters vary in their byte-length.
+ASCII characters are all 8-bit, but others can occupy up to four bytes.
+Accounting for this variation in character size can complicate otherwise simple functions.
+Tapes, on the other hand, don't have this problem because each character is a separate item in the list, regardless of it byte-length.
+This fact makes it much easier to process tapes in non-trivial ways with simple list functions.

+In light of this, a general rule of thumb is to use cords for simple things like storing chat messages or exchanging them over the network.
+If text requires complex processing on the other hand, it is generally easier with tapes.
+Note there _are_ cord manipulation functions in the standard library, so you needn't always convert cords to tapes for processing, it just depends on the case.

+Next we'll look at these different types of strings in more detail.

+## Text atoms

 ### `cord`

 A [`cord`](/docs/hoon/reference/stdlib/2q#cord) has an aura of `@t`.
 It denotes UTF-8 text encoded in an atom, little-endian.
 That is, the first character in the text is the least-significant byte.
 A cord may contain any UTF-8 characters, there are no restrictions.

 The `hoon` syntax for a cord is some text wrapped in single-quotes like: